 Fertile alluvium and fish are not the only things that the Mekong River brought to the southwestern plains.
 Due to the favourable conditions that the river provided, Vietnamese, Cham, Khmer, and even Chinese had migrated here for centuries.
 They were accompanied by customs and religions which in turn transformed the Mekong Delta into a cultural melting pot.
 And there is no better place to experience this diversity than the worship houses scattering across the region.

 Similar to the assembly halls in Hoi An, Ong Temple features vibrant colours and intricate decorations.
-It also has an open-to-sky courtyard, as well as exquisite furniture and artworks.
-Hanging from the ceiling are countless of spiral incenses which swing gently and captures the light in their fragrant smoke.
+It also has an open-to-sky courtyard, as well as exquisite furniture and artwork.
+Hanging from the ceiling are countless spiral incenses that swing gently and captures the light in their fragrant smoke.

 Vinh Trang Temple

 Another outstanding example of the delta’s cultural diversity is Vinh Trang Temple in My Tho.
 With three colourfully ornated gates, it is hard to believe that this structure is a Buddhist temple at first glance.
 The facade of this 19th-century temple is also unorthodox.
 It takes the appearance of a European mansion, with curves, arches, and stucco decorations in Renaissance style.

 Inside, foreign architectural styles give place to traditional Vietnamese architecture.
 The interior is dominated by wooden furniture and carving artworsk with dragon and phoenix motifs.
 There is also a marvellous rock garden standing at the heart of the building.
 However, Western elements, such as electric lamps, colourful tiles, and glass, are cleverly integrated, making the temple one of a kind.